 Dividends now attract tax at the following rates:

-- Dividends falling within basic rate tax will be taxed at 7.5%
+- Dividends falling within the basic rate tax will be taxed at 8.75%

-- Dividends falling within the additional rate of tax at 38.1%.
+- Dividends falling within the additional rate of tax are taxed at 39.35%.

 - For incomes above £100,000 your personal allowance starts to get restricted and therefore the dividend rate bands change.

-Note - this is per person (consider spouse taking an income or some dividends especially if they do not work elsewhere but always get advice from an accountant first before doing this).
+Note - this is per person (you could consider a spouse taking an income or some dividends from the business, especially if they do not work elsewhere, but always get advice from an accountant first).

 Your total income is now calculated as